saad1035/TrackServer-HT622/README.md

 - The Frontend was built with the use of vanilla React and Tailwind CSS

 # Challenges We Ran Into
+- Frontend:
-- Frontend: Connecting EmailJS to the help form Retrieving specific data from the backend and displaying pop-ups accordingly Keeping the theme consistent while also ensuring that the layout and dimensions didn’t overlap or wrap Creating hover animations for buttons and messages
+  - Connecting EmailJS to the help form
+  - Retrieving specific data from the backend and displaying pop-ups accordingly
+  - Keeping the theme consistent while also ensuring that the layout and dimensions didn’t overlap or wrap
+  - Creating hover animations for buttons and messages

+- Backend:
-- Backend: Embedded objects were not being correctly updated - needed to learn about storing references to objects and populating the references Designing the backend based on frontend requirements and the overall goal of the website
+  - Embedded objects were not being correctly updated
+  - Needed to learn about storing references to objects and populating the references
+  - Designing the backend based on frontend requirements and the overall goal of the website

 # Accomplishments We’re Proud Of